Cherreads

 She tapped the tablet again.

 "That usually creates friction.
 Different tempo.
 Bad timing.
 Somebody gets annoyed, then somebody gets hurt.
-But that's not what happened."
+But that isn't what happened."

 Sora looked between them.